SIGLE: a valid procedure for Selective Inference with the Generalized Linear Lasso: Introduction

-\begin{changebar} In the case of logistic regression, we rely on a gradient alignment viewpoint of the selection event to provide in Section~\ref{sec:sampling} an algorithm which allows us to sample from $\overline {\mathds P}_{\pi^*}$ given any $\pi^*$.
-In Section~\ref{sec:selective-inference}, we present our hypothesis tests in both the saturated and the selected models with theoretical guarantees. \end{changebar}
+\begin{changebar} \underline{In the case of logistic regression}, we rely on a gradient alignment viewpoint of the selection event to provide in Section~\ref{sec:sampling} an algorithm which allows us to sample from $\overline {\mathds P}_{\pi^*}$ given any $\pi^*$.
+In Section~\ref{sec:selective-inference}, we present our hypothesis tests in both the saturated and the selected models. \end{changebar}

+\item {\bf $\mathcal Q_2$: What are the asymptotic properties of the SIGLE statistics \eqref{eq:sigle-stat-1.4} and \eqref{eq:sigle-stat-1.4-sat}?} The way the SIGLE statistics have been motivated in this section naturally opens the question of their asymptotic properties.
+More precisely, can we find conditions ensuring that~$[\overline G_N(\pi^*)]^{-1/2}\mathbf X_M^{\top}(Y-\overline \pi^{\pi^*})$ (resp.$[\overline G_N(\theta^*)]^{-1/2}H_N(\overline \theta)(\widehat \theta - \overline \theta)$ in the selected model) is asymptotically normal?
+Asymptotic considerations have already been used in the literature to design post-selection inference methods in GLMs such as in~\cite{taylorGLM}.
+Such approaches often rely on non-rigorous computations conducted under (very) restrictive assumptions.

+\begin{changebar} \underline{In the case of logistic regression}, we prove conditional central limit theorems (CLTs) for the SIGLE statistics in both the selected and the saturated model.
+As far as we know, we are the first to provide such results in the field of PSI.
+Our conditional CLTs hold under conditions that are similar to the ones usually considered in the literature when studying the asymptotic properties of the MLE in high dimensions (cf.\cite{bunea}).
+Furthermore, we provide an extensive comparison between our methods and the one from~\cite{taylorGLM} on both the numerical side (cf. Section~\ref{sec:experiments}) and the theoretical side (cf. Section~\ref{sec:MLEvsBIAS}). \end{changebar}

+\item {\bf $\mathcal Q_3$: Other statistics might have been considered.
+How the SIGLE statistics from~\eqref{eq:sigle-stat-1.4} and~\eqref{eq:sigle-stat-1.4-sat} perform compared to other approaches?} At the end of Section~\ref{sec:selective-inference}, we show with numerical experiments that SIGLE statistics lead to more powerful testing procedures compared to methods based on other reasonable choices for the test statistics.
+In Section~\ref{sec:experiments}, we compare our method with state of the art approaches for PSI in logistic regression.

+\item {\bf $\mathcal Q_4$: How the methods of this paper can be interpreted when the model is misspecified from the start?} So far, we have considered the case where the observed data~$y_i \in \mathcal Y$ has indeed by generated from the GLM presented in Section~\ref{sec:1.1}.
+Can we extend the methods presented in this paper when we remove this assumption?
+In Section~\ref{apdx:advanced_discussion_misspe}, we consider that the~$y_i$'s are i.i.d. and distributed according to an arbitrary probability distribution~$\mathds P$. \end{itemize}